This page provides information about vehicle, driver, and document requirements to drive with Lyft in British Columbia.

-- Under ‘Select the document(s) you need,’ choose ‘Commercial driving record (National Safety Code abstract).’
+Under ‘Select the document(s) you need,’ choose ‘Commercial driving record (National Safety Code abstract).’

 In the 'Email (optional)' field, enter firstname.lastname@example.org, then click ‘Submit’ to send your doc for review.

-Please note: this step can take multiple days to complete.
+Note: This step can take multiple days to complete.
 Once you submit the form to the email address above, please allow 3-5 business days for a status update.